 With increases in marijuana production, a particular problem has begun to emerge: mold.
+Fortunately, many businesses are implementing cannabis SOPs to mitigate mold risks.
 Cannabis is actually very susceptible to mold, and if not stored properly, it can ruin your entire stash.
 Moldy bud is (generally) easy to spot.
 It typically looks like wispy white fuzz, in essence, it looks like mold.
 If you think moldy weed may not be as dangerous as, say, moldy bread, well that is most definitely not the case.
 Have you ever had to move out of an apartment or house because of mold?
 That is because inhalation of mold is extremely hazardous to your health.
 So is smoking moldy marijuana just as dangerous?

 Photo source: Herb

 The most typical types of mold that could grow on cannabis (the flower or the leaves) are Botrytis (aka "bud rot"), Cladosporium, Mucor, Penicillium (yes, where penicillin comes from), and Rhizopus.
 The common causes of mold are similar to most plant material: for example, wet conditions, humidity, lack of ventilation, improper storage, moisture, etc.

 If one does decide to smoke moldy weed, possible acute reactions can range from allergic reactions to poisoning by toxins produced by molds.
 A smell of mildew can indicate mold, and even smelling the bud can cause coughing or sneezing.
 More chronic conditions from smoking moldy weed can be more severe.
 Chronic exposure to mold, of any kind, can lead to sensitization to other microorganisms, infection, and immunologic lung disorders.
 Marijuana smokers can increase their chances of developing these conditions due to microorganisms present on pot.

 You might also be interested in reading about Revitaa Pro